Share this article

 A health information specialist is a professional who manages and maintains the accuracy, security, and privacy of electronic- and paper-based medical records and is responsible for coding diagnoses and procedures, managing data quality, and ensuring compliance with legal and industry standards.
 Health information specialists play a crucial role in supporting the delivery of quality health care by ensuring patient information is complete, accurate, and accessible when needed.
-Read on to learn all about the role of a health information specialist, including salary potential, job outlook, and more.
+Read on to learn all about the role of a health information specialist, including job outlook, and more.

 What Does a Health Information Specialist Do?